zhouyw16/Curriculum-NAS/readme.md

 ## Introduction

-The code of the ACM MM 2022 [paper](https://dl.acm.org/doi/pdf/10.1145/3503161.3548271).
+The code of the ACM MM 2022 paper. **Curriculum-NAS: Curriculum Weight-Sharing Neural Architecture Search**

-Curriculum-NAS: Curriculum Weight-Sharing Neural Architecture Search
+The paper can be downloaded from the [official website](https://dl.acm.org/doi/pdf/10.1145/3503161.3548271) or in the [docs directory](https://github.com/zhouyw16/curriculum-nas/tree/master/docs).

 <img src="docs/framework.png">